tallforasmurf/CoBro/README.md

 ------------------

-On shutdown, Cobro stores the current window geometry, and the name, URL, update days, and last hash value or each comic, in the app settings.
+On shutdown, Cobro stores the current window geometry, and the name, URL, update days, and last hash value of each comic, in the app settings.
 Location of settings depends on the OS: